 Project Arts Centre (39 East Essex St, Temple Bar), at the heart of Dublin artistic life, and the forefront of cutting edge Irish art.
 Extensive programs of visual arts, dance, music and theater challenges audiences and artists alike in a year-round series in two performance spaces.
 Gallery exhibitions feature Irish and International works using a variety of media, in solo and group shows.

-Other theaters include: the Draiocht (Blanchardstown Centre); the Olympia Theatre (Dame St, opposite Dublin Castle); the Gate Theatre (Cavendish Row, Parnell Sq); and the New Theatre (43 E Essex St, Temple Bar).
+Other theaters include: the Draiocht (Blanchardstown Centre); the Olympia Theatre (Dame St, opposite Dublin Castle); the Gate Theatre (Cavendish Row, Parnell Sq); and the New Theatre (43 E Essex St, Temple Bar) - home to the monthly FilmQlub screenings of international LGBTQ films.

 The annual Dublin Gay Theatre Festival celebrates gay people's contribution to the theater, past and present; founded in 2004 to mark the 150th anniversary of Oscar Wilde's birth, in his native city.
 They showcase Irish and international gay artists, and works with gay themes or relevance.